SuperblocksHQ/ethereum-studio/packages/editor/templates/Hello World/README.md

 ### 3. Interact

-Now check out the Interaction panel on the left side of this IDE (the mouse icon).
+Now look at the Interaction panel on the left side of this IDE (the mouse icon).

 Here you view and interact with your deployed contract using its functions.
 Try updating the `message` variable using the `update` function.
-This will create a new Ethereum transaction and you should see the message update in the IDE's Browser.
+This creates a new Ethereum transaction and you should see the message update in the IDE's Browser.

 ## The web app (dapp)

 Often when creating an Ethereum smart contract, it's useful to create a web application for users to interact with.
 We call these applications "dapps".
 [Dapps on Ethereum](https://ethereum.org/dapps/) are web applications backed by Ethereum smart contracts.
 Instead of using a centralized server or database, these applications rely on the blockchain as a backend for program logic and storage.

 Dapps typically use a [JavaScript convenience libraries](https://ethereum.org/developers/#frontend-javascript-apis) that provide an API to make integrations with smart contract easier for developers.
-In this project, you'll be using [web3.js](https://web3js.readthedocs.io/en/v1.2.8/).
+In this project, you are using [web3.js](https://web3js.readthedocs.io/en/v1.2.8/).

-This tutorial won't cover the HTML or CSS since it's not specific to a dapp, although it's worth noting that this application uses jQuery to manipulate the HTML (of _Files/app/app.html_) that is utlimately rendered in our IDE's Browser.
+This tutorial won't cover the HTML or CSS since it's not specific to a dapp, although it's worth noting that this application uses jQuery to manipulate the HTML (of _Files/app/app.html_) that is ultimately rendered in the IDE's Browser.

 Let's take a look at our application logic.